OxRAMSociety/RobotArm/README.md

 This is a public repository gathering all the code and resources related to the OxRAM Robot Arm project.

 The goal of the project is to build a robotic arm using free and open source resources, including software, electronics and 3D printed design.
-We are using [RBX1] as the initial arm desing and [ROS] as the software stack to program and interact with the arm.
+We are using [RBX1] as the initial arm design and [ROS] as the software stack to program and interact with the arm.

 One of our main goals is to *provide the arm with a camera* to give it a certain degree of autonomy via image processing and machine learning techniques.
 As a first *toy application*, the arm will be able to *play chess*, being able to recognize and interact with a physical board and its chess pieces.